mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter3.md

 <img src="images/chapter3/launch-web-app.png" class="img-small" />

-If you've made all the changes to your app successfully, the app should start up, and you'll be greeted with the deault ASP.NET MVC template page again.
+If you've made all the changes to your app successfully, the app should start up, and you'll be greeted with the default ASP.NET MVC template page again.

 But, something will be different this time.
 You'll recall that we've swapped out Entity Framework and SQL Server in lieu of Azure Table Storage.
 You'll also recall that we configured the app to create the necessary tables needed for ASP.NET Identity on app startup.